Mediators

 Private mediators charge for their services.
 But if you can resolve your issues using mediation, it's generally much less expensive than going to court.
 Family justice counsellors offer free mediation services to people with low incomes in certain cases.

-How do I find a mediator?
+How do I find a mediator

-You can find mediators in several different places:
+You can find mediators in several places:

 Can I make my spouse attend mediation?